 View of the world from the schoolhouse

-‘Susan had volunteered to lead the kids in painting the room.
-Her idea was to draw the outline of whatever lay to the direction the wall faced and have the children paint in the outline: to the south, she drew a few trees in the foreground, and the outline of the CN Tower and Toronto skyscrapers; to the West were the Great Lakes, followed by fields of wheat and the Rocky Mountains; to the East the St. Lawrence Seaway out to the ocean, with a rocky Newfoundland and Greenland little lumps in the distance; and to the North, a vast stretch of pine trees, followed by pure white plains with a tiny Inuit hunter, Inukshuk and polar bear in the distance.’
+‘Susan, the soap and candlemaker, had volunteered to lead the kids in painting the room.
+Her idea was to draw the outline of whatever lay beyond the direction of the wall and have the children paint it in: to the south, she drew a few trees in the foreground, and the outline of the Toronto skyline; to the West were the Great Lakes, followed by fields of wheat and the Rocky Mountains; to the East the St. Lawrence Seaway out to the Atlantic ocean; and to the North, a vast stretch of pine trees, followed by pure white plains with a tiny Inuit hunter, Inukshuk and polar bear in the distance.’

 Biodiesel made from tallow